NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 http://localhost:25000
 ```

-If you want to check the status of the blocks, transaction and deployed contracts,
+If you want to check the status of the blocks, transactions and deployed contracts,
-Explorer has an appropriate section using this URL:
+Explorer has an appropriate section, available at the following URL:

 ```
 http://localhost:25000/explorer/explorer